 This whole process could not be easier!
 The full recipe is at the bottom of the post, but here’s the highlights:

 2. Cut cinnamon rolls.
-Using a knife, kitchen shears or a pizza cutter, cut each cinnamon roll into 8 small pieces and layer the pieces evenly over the bottom of the dish.
+Using a knife, kitchen shears or a pizza cutter, cut each cinnamon roll into 8 small pieces and layer the pieces evenly over the bottom of the pan.

 3. Mix milk/egg custard.
-Whisk together eggs, milk, vanilla, and cinnamon.
+In a bowl, whisk together eggs, milk, vanilla, and cinnamon.
 Pour the egg mixture over the cinnamon rolls.
 Drizzle maple syrup over the egg mixture.

-4. Bake or refrigerate overnight.
-Cover and refrigerate overnight or bake in preheated oven for 20-25 minutes.
+1. Bake or refrigerate overnight.
+Cover and refrigerate overnight or bake in the preheated oven for 20-25 minutes.

-5. Drizzle icing.
-Cool casserole for about 5 minutes.
+2. Drizzle icing.
+Cool for about 5 minutes.
 Warm icing and drizzle over the top of the casserole.
 Enjoy!

 This cinnamon roll casserole recipe is pretty straightforward, but here are some tips that make it even easier!